yongtheskill/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-info">
 💡 <strong>Tip:</strong> You can also press <strong>F1</strong> on your keyboard at any time to open the help window without typing a command.
-(Just press the F1 key, usually found in the top row of your keyboard.)
 </div>

 [↑ Back to Table of Contents](#table-of-contents)